 Turner adds how if you have aloe in pots at home already, ‘In the summer, your aloe vera can go on ‘holiday’ to your back yard if it’s placed in a warm, sunny spot,’ she says.
 ‘Just remember to bring it back inside before the weather cools ahead of winter.’

-How to grow aloe vera
+How to grow aloe vera plants

 How to harvest aloe vera gel

 If you're growing aloe for its skin-healing gel, you'll need to wait until the leaves are thick and juicy enough to make it worth your while harvesting the gel.
 You also don't want to harvest the entire plant, obviously, so wait until it's grown quite big and only harvest a few leaves at a time.
-Concentrate on harvesting the mature leaves on top on the plant, not the young ones at the bottom.

 When collecting aloe vera sap, take one of the older leaves, lower down the plant, says Farrell-Wortman: ‘Don’t pick at the heart of the plant, leave the upper and centre leaves, as you would when picking greens.
 Try to get to the very bottom of the leave, where it joins the main stem, and pull or peel it off.
 If that’s hard, cut it off.
 Don’t worry if the stump ‘bleeds’ a little, it will heal up.’